AmanDeol7/Learning-Curve/README.md

 # Learning-Curve
 learning related

-It's the stuff that I have learned and that I am still learning.
+It's the stuff that I have learnt and that I am still learning.